xavierchia/xavierchia.github.io/_posts/2020-07-21-basic-variables.md

 is hypertrophy.
-From a scientific point of view, there is currently no evidence that one of the two possible exercise orders (isolation → compound, compound → isolation) leads to more muscle mass gains[^81].
+From a scientific point of view, there is currently no evidence that one of the two possible exercise orders (isolation → compound, compound → isolation) leads to more muscle mass gains.
 Most people, me included, prefer to do compound exercises first.
 But this is mostly a matter of personal preferences and not an axiomatic principle.

-In particular, it's important to take note that in general, it's possible to do more reps with exercises that are placed at the beginning of the workout session[^82].
-Thus it is hardly surprising that there is some evidence that larger gains are possible for exercises that are done early in a workout session[^83].
+In particular, it's important to take note that in general, it's possible to do more reps with exercises that are placed at the beginning of the workout session.
+Thus it is hardly surprising that there is some evidence that larger gains are possible for exercises that are done early in a workout session.
 A general recommendation is therefore to put exercises that have a high priority first.
 For example, if your biceps is underdeveloped it can make sense to start your workout session with bicep curls.